-In other words, in the case of FOS, neither the strangeness density of hadronic phase ($\rho_s^H$) nor that of the QGP phase ($\rho_s^Q$) is necessarily zero.
-Therefore, the baryon chemical potential is not fixed during the phase transition, its value being dependent on the fraction of hadronic phase ($\lambda$) of the system which is in chemical and thermal equilibrium.
-In general, the resulting baryon chemical potential attains different values on the hadronic phase boundary ($\lambda = 0$) and on the QGP phase boundary ($\lambda = 1$) without violating the Gibbs conditions.
-As a comparison, in the case of FO, the QGP phase boundary coincides with that of the hadronic phase.
+In other words, in the case of FOS, neither the strangeness density of hadronic phase ($\rho_s^H$) nor that of the QGP phase ($\rho_s^Q$) is necessarily zero in the mixed phase.
+Therefore, the baryon chemical potential is not fixed during the phase transition, its value depending on the fraction $\lambda$ of the system in the hadronic phase.
+In general, the baryon chemical potential attains different values at the hadronic phase boundary (with $\rho_s^H =0$ and $\lambda = 1$) and at the QGP phase boundary (with $\rho_s^Q=0$ and $\lambda = 0$) as a result of the Gibbs conditions.
+In the case of FO, the QGP phase boundary coincides with that of the hadronic phase.

-In Fig.~\ref{prho}, we show the pressure as a function of baryon chemical potential, as well as baryon density at a given temperature $T = 150$ MeV for different EoS.
+In Fig.~\ref{prho}, the pressure is shown as a function of the baryon density, as well as a function of the baryon chemical potential, for different EoS's at a given temperature $T = 150$ MeV.
 It is worth noting here that for FOS, neither the baryon chemical potential nor the strangeness chemical potential is fixed during the isothermal phase transition procedure.
-As a result, when expressed in pressure and chemical potential, the transition region of FO is a point, but it is a curve in the case of FOS, as shown in the top plot of Fig.2.
-When expressed in terms of pressure and baryon density, the transition region corresponds to the horizontal line of constant pressure in the case of FO.
+As a result, when expressed in terms of pressure versus the chemical potential, the transition region of FO is a point, but it is a curve in the case of FOS, as shown in the top plot of Fig.~\ref{prho}.
+When expressed in terms of pressure versus baryon density, the transition region corresponds to the horizontal line of constant pressure in the case of FO.
 On the other hand, the pressure increases during the phase transition in the case of FOS.
 Therefore, the phase transition in FOS is smoother than that in FO.
-For the CEP EoS, due to its parameterizations, the transition region is smoothed out based on that of FO, the pressure also monotonically increases during the process.
+For the CEP EoS, due to its parameterizations, the transition region is smoothed out as compared to that of FO, the pressure also monotonically increases during the process.